JONSASSE/432-2018/assignments/hw1/README.md

 # 432 Homework 1 for Spring 2018

-Submit your response **via canvas.case.edu no later than **noon on Friday 2018-01-26**.
+Submit your response via [canvas.case.edu](https://canvas.case.edu/) no later than **noon on Friday 2018-01-26**.
 Your response should include an R Markdown file and an HTML document that is the result of applying your R Markdown file to the `hbp330.csv` data.

-Start a separate R Project for this assignment, as your first step.
+Start a separate R Project for Homework 1, as your first step, and place the data in that project's specific directory.

-This assignment involves the `hbp330.csv` data set, available on the Data and Code page, and also above.
-The data describe 330 patients with hypertension (high blood pressure) diagnoses who receive care in one of two practices.
-The data are based on real clinical information, but with a small amount of noise included in all data.
+This homework involves the `hbp330.csv` data set, available for download at [the Data and Code page](https://github.com/THOMASELOVE/432-2018/tree/master/data-and-code), and also above.

+The data describe 330 patients with hypertension (high blood pressure) diagnoses who receive primary care in one of two practices.
+The data are based on real clinical information, but with a small amount of noise included in every variable.

 The available information includes: